open-feature/java-sdk-contrib/tools/provider-tck/README.md

 - that the provider identifies itself by a non-empty metadata name
 - that supplying an evaluation context does not disturb an untargeted resolution, and — gated on `@targeting` — that a matching context resolves the targeted variant
+- gated on `@disabled-flags`, that a flag disabled in the management system resolves to the code default rather than to its configured value, and without an error.
+Gated because the answer depends on where the substitution happens: a provider that evaluates locally holds the caller's default and can return it, one whose backend decides never sends it and cannot

 **Out of scope — not the provider's contract:**

 - backend evaluation logic, bucketing and rule-language correctness.
-Every flag in the canonical set except `targeting-key-flag` resolves to its default variant whatever the context, so what is under test is the provider's mapping of a response, not the backend's decision.
+Every enabled flag in the canonical set except `targeting-key-flag` resolves to its default variant whatever the context, so what is under test is the provider's mapping of a response, not the backend's decision.
 That one carries the one rule, and it is there to prove the context reached the backend rather than to test how the backend evaluated it.
+The four `disabled-*` flags are the only ones whose state is not `ENABLED`; they resolve to nothing at all.
 - the provider↔backend wire protocol.
 How you talk to your backend is your business.
 - SDK behaviour.
 That belongs to the SDK's own test suite.